Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-7.md

 ## Overview

 PostKit is more than a list of components.
 It is an application with shared data, multiple views, navigation, and persistence.
-Before writing any feature code, you need to understand the architectural decisions that make all of that possible.
+Before writing any feature code, you need to understand hom the requirements define the architectural decisions that make the app possible.

 Today's lesson covers three foundational concepts — state management, routing, and styling — and how to use AI effectively as a learning and building tool while you develop PostKit.
+Its about asking and answering the right questions before any code is written.

 **Reference documents:**
 - [PostKit Requirements](./PostKit.md)